 10. Oppo R819 ($300)

 Receive calls from either sim card at any time

 Switch seamlessly between both sim cards while you talk

 HTC Sense helps you manage calls, texts and data between sim cards s effortlessly

 On-board Dual Network Manager allows you to select a preferred network and personalise the name of each SIM, eliminating any complexity"

-Since you still have all the other bells and whistles, like a brilliant 4.7" 1080p display, BoomSound stereo speakers at the front, and 32 GB of internal storage, plus the phone allows you to get a call on the second card while talking on the first, these make it perhaps the best dual SIM device money can buy at the moment.
+Since you still have all the other bells and whistles, like a brilliant 4.7" 1080p display, BoomSound stereo speakers at the front, and 32 GB of internal storage, plus the phone allows you to get a call on the second card while talking on the first, the only deterrent to get it, if you are in the market for a great dual SIM device, is the high pricing.

 We get a slightly increased screen diagonal - 5.25" vs 5" for the original Grand - and the svelter, 8.9mm profile of the Grand 2, compared to the 9.6 mm of the Galaxy Grand.
 The second edition is taller but slightly narrower than the original, which on theory should help one-handed navigation, but we'll know more when we get a review unit.
 The Grand 2 sports a faux leather back cover, similar to what Samsung did with the Note 3, indicating that this soft touch material is here to stay on Sammy's phones.

 Other than those you get an 8 MP camera again with an LED flash, 8 GB of internal memory plus a microSD slot for expansion, HSPA+ and Bluetooth 4.0 connectivity.
 The device is, naturally, a dual SIM phone, targeting it at emerging markets, and runs on Android 4.3 Jelly Bean out of the box.

 46. chocowii (Posts: 327; Member since: 30 Jan 2014)